-Corrective Action: The Town of Pine Knoll Shores employs only 32 people on a full-time basis with over two-thirds of those employees in a police, fire, or public works capacity.
+Corrective Action: The Town of Pine Knoll Shores employs only 33 people on a full-time basis with over two-thirds of those employees in a police, fire, or public works capacity.
 The Town's ability to segregate duties in the Finance Department is limited by staffing levels with adequate knowledge or expertise of the subject matter.
-However, because the town continues to seek ways to provide strong internal controls and segregation of duties, credit card bills will be reconciled by Human Resources Officer/Administrative Support Specialist and payroll will be done the Tax Collector.
+However, because the town continues to seek ways to provide strong internal controls and segregation of duties, the Town Clerk will now be trained on accepting some payments in place of the Tax Collector.